-North Korea's Kim visit Beijing; South Korea, U.S. halt military drill
+North Korea's Kim visits Beijing; South Korea, U.S. halt military drill

 This is Kim’s third trip to China this year, coming a week after he met Trump in Singapore for historic talks.

 Trump agreed to work with Kim toward complete denuclearisation of the Korean peninsula, committed to provide the North’s regime with security guarantees and pledged to end “war games”, which Pyongyang and Beijing have long seen as provocative.

 South Korea and the Pentagon announced they would halt the annual Freedom Guardian military drill scheduled for August.

 In an unusual move, Chinese state media announced Kim’s visit and said he would stay for two days.
 Previously China would only confirm Kim had visited after he had left the country.

-No other details were provided.
+“We hope this visit can help to further deepen China-North Korea relations, strengthen strategic communication between both countries on important issues and promote regional peace and stability,” China’s foreign ministry spokesman Geng Shuang said at a regular briefing.
+He did not elaborate.

 A Kim trip to China to discuss his summit with Trump had been widely anticipated in diplomatic circles.
-China is North Korea’s most important diplomatic and economic backer but has been angered by Pyongyang’s nuclear and missile tests.
+China is North Korea’s most important diplomatic and economic backer but has been angered by its nuclear and missile tests.

-Police tightened security along Beijing’s main Changan Avenue, which leads to the Great Hall of the People where Chinese leaders normally meet visiting heads of state, and also outside the Diaoyutai State Guest House, where Kim stayed with his wife during his March visit to Beijing.
+Police tightened security along Beijing’s main Changan Avenue, which leads to the Great Hall of the People where Chinese leaders usually meet visiting heads of state, and also outside the Diaoyutai State Guest House, where Kim stayed with his wife during a visit in March.

-Outside the east gate of the Great Hall, where foreign leaders are officially welcomed, authorities had erected a screen running the full length of the road, cutting off the view behind it.
+Outside the east gate of the Great Hall, where foreign leaders are officially welcomed, authorities had erected a screen running the full length of the road, cutting off the view.

-South Korea’s foreign ministry spokesman said the governments of South Korea and China shared the same strategic goal of completely denuclearising the Korean peninsula.
+South Korea’s foreign ministry spokesman said South Korea and China shared the strategic goal of completely denuclearising the Korean peninsula.

-“Our government hopes China will play a constructive role in resolving this problem,” spokesman Noh Kyu-deok told a regular briefing.
-“We hope Chairman Kim Jong Un’s visit will contribute to that.”
+“Our government hopes China will play a constructive role in resolving this problem,” ministry spokesman Noh Kyu-deok told a regular briefing.

-China has welcomed the warming of ties between Washington and Pyongyang, and offered to help.
+China has welcomed the warming of ties between the United States and North Korea, and offered to help.

-Beijing has been particularly pleased by Trump’s announcement to suspend military drills, which China has long pushed for under its “dual suspension” proposal, whereby North Korea stops weapons tests and the United States and South Korea stop military drills, so both sides can sit down for talks.
+China has been particularly pleased by Trump’s decision to suspend military drills with South Korea.

+China has long proposed a “dual suspension”, whereby North Korea stops weapons tests and the United States and South Korea stop military drills, to encourage talks.

-“South Korea and the United States have agreed to suspend all planning activities regarding the Freedom Guardian military drill scheduled for August,” according to a South Korean defence ministry statement.
+“South Korea and the United States have agreed to suspend all planning activities regarding the Freedom Guardian military drill scheduled for August,” South Korea’s defence ministry said in a statement.

-A Pentagon statement confirmed the suspension, adding there would be a meeting between the secretaries of defence and state as well as Trump’s national security adviser on the issue this week.
+The Pentagon confirmed the suspension, adding in a statement there would be a meeting of the secretaries of defence and state as well as Trump’s national security adviser on the issue this week.

 Last year, 17,500 American and more than 50,000 South Korean troops participated in the Ulchi Freedom Guardian drills, although the exercise is mostly focused on computerized simulations rather than live field exercises that use weapons, tanks or aircraft.